 Essentially, when doing a file or folder search, Windows Search finds all your matching items regardless of the Classic or Enhanced setting.
 But, searches are slow when querying for items in non-indexed locations.
 Since the Enhanced option adds the entire contents in the PC to the search index, the search results appear much faster, and searching by file metadata ought to fetch results quickly.

 That’s the key difference between Classic and Enhanced search modes.

 So, Classic vs. Enhanced is like the Opt-in vs. Opt-out model.

-As the search indexing is a CPU intensive task, the initial crawl or search indexing is done during idle time and when connected to AC power in case of notebooks.
+As the search indexing is a resource-intensive task, the initial crawl or search indexing is done during idle time and when connected to AC power in the case of notebooks.
 When the indexing is complete, you’ll be able to find all your files almost instantly when you use search.

 Indexing the entire drive results in the search database size becoming huge, and resetting/rebuilding the search index every time would consume substantial resources.
 It’s advisable to weigh the advantages and disadvantages of the Enhanced option and consider your actual requirement.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions:

 - Share it to your favorite blog + Facebook, Reddit